Securely Call Cloud Run Service From Anywhere

 Then the code uses found credentials to validate and, if needed, to refresh the identity token.

-Note that the last part works only when the application is deployed on Google Cloud.
+The last part works only when the application is deployed on Google Cloud.

 gcloud auth application-default login

-This securely stores your user credentials in a well-known location where the google.auth.default()
+This securely stores your user credentials in a well-known location where the google.auth.default() call can find them.

 This post is mirrored to Medium.